On the geometric connected components of moduli spaces of p-adic shtukas and local Shimura varieties

-Fortunately for us, the study of connected components of affine Deligne--Lusztig varieties has enough literature \cite{CKV}, \cite{Nie} \cite{Hu-Zhou}.
-In the HN-irreducible case, and $G$ unramified, they can be identified with certain subsets of $\pi_1(G)$.
-If we go back to the assumptions of \Cref{thm2:mainTheorem} and assume again that $G$ is semi-simple and simply connected, we get $\pi_1(G)=\{e\}$, which finishes the (sketch of) the proof of \Cref{thm2:mainTheorem} for this case.
-The central strategy used for general unramified groups $G$ is not very different in spirit and only requires more patience. \\
+Using \Cref{intro:thm2} above and known results in the study of connected components of affine Deligne--Lusztig varieties \cite{CKV15}, \cite{Nie18} \cite{HZ20} one can finish the proof of \Cref{theoremintheintro}.
+Indeed, if $G$ unramified and $(b,\mu)$ is HN-irreducible $\pi_0(X^{\leq \mu}_\calG(b))$ is identified with certain subset of Borovoi's \cite{borovoi1989algebraic} fundamental group $\pi_1(G)$ \cite[Theorem 1.1]{CKV15}, \cite[Theorem 8.1]{HZ20}, \cite[Theorem 1.1]{Nie18}.
+If we go back to the assumptions of \Cref{theoremintheintro} and assume further that $G$ is semisimple and simply connected, we get that $\pi_1(G)=\{e\}$, which finishes the (sketch of) the proof of \Cref{theoremintheintro} in this particular case.
+The proof of the general case is not very different, but it requires more patience.